Jinssi/ContosoTraders/demo-scripts/cloud-native-app-architecture/technical-walkthrough.md

 ## Walkthrough: Exploring the application's infrastructure on Azure

 Open the Azure Portal, and navigate to the resource group that was created for this demo.
-The resource group name will generally be `Gravy-traders-rg`.
+The resource group name will generally be `gravy-traders-rg`.

 ![Resource Group](./media/rg.png)